Smooth melted chocolate spread (Incomplete: max_output_tokens)

 4. Stir in the reserved chocolate off heat.

-5. Continue stirring until the temperature reaches the cooling range.
+5. Continue stirring until the temperature falls to the cooling range.

 6. Rewarm gently to the working range.

-One recipe may say to cool to a specific number.
-Another may tell you to add seed chocolate until the bowl feels cooler.
+One recipe might tell you to cool to a specific number.
+Another might advise adding seed chocolate until the bowl feels cooler.
 A third may use marble slab tabling.
-These are not fundamentally different sciences.
-They are different ways of controlling nucleation and selective melting.
+These are not separate sciences.
+They are different ways of controlling nucleation, crystal growth, and selective melting.

 What is the science behind tempering chocolate?

-The science is controlled cocoa butter crystallization.
-Tempering creates and preserves mostly Form V crystals, which give chocolate gloss, firmness, and a clean snap.
+Tempering chocolate science is the controlled crystallization of cocoa butter.
+The process encourages stable Form V crystals, which give chocolate gloss, snap, and clean setting behavior.

 Why does tempered chocolate have better snap and shine?